 “But in the long watches of the night, in the solitude of my tent, I conceived a plan of government which, by the grace of God, I hope to be able to give to the American people. … (H)ateful as is the thought of assuming supreme power, I can see no other way clearly.” — from “Philip Dru: Administrator” “Philip Dru, Administrator: A Story of Tomorrow, 1920-1935″ is a novel about a successful rebellion against a hopelessly corrupt U.S. government.
-Its leader then becomes a benevolent dictator, and restores the rule of law to the Republic.
-Though he didn’t put his name on the book, author Colonel Edward Mandell House was a Texas political insider who worked assiduously to make Woodrow Wilson president.
-The century-old novel right-wingers believe guides Obama - Barack Obama

-The Imperial Mind Americans of all types — Democrats and Republicans, even some Good Progressives — are just livid that a Pakistani tribal court (reportedly in consultation with Pakistani officials) has imposed a 33-year prison sentence on Shakil Afridi, the Pakistani physician who secretly worked with the CIA to find Osama bin Laden on Pakistani soil.
+There's a lot to sort through, but it's exhaustively-researched stuff.
+The Imperial Mind.
+Americans of all types — Democrats and Republicans, even some Good Progressives — are just livid that a Pakistani tribal court (reportedly in consultation with Pakistani officials) has imposed a 33-year prison sentence on Shakil Afridi, the Pakistani physician who secretly worked with the CIA to find Osama bin Laden on Pakistani soil.

 Their fury tracks the standard American media narrative: by punishing Dr. Afridi for the “crime” of helping the U.S. find bin Laden, Pakistan has revealed that it sympathizes with Al Qaeda and is hostile to the U.S. (NPR headline: “33 Years In Prison For Pakistani Doctor Who Aided Hunt For Bin Laden”; NYT headline: “Prison Term for Helping C.I.A.

-How Do You Sell a Car to a Millennial? - Jordan Weissmann - Business Twenty-somethings are unemployed, living with their parents, and driving less.
+Find Bin Laden”).
+How Do You Sell a Car to a Millennial? - Jordan Weissmann - Business.
+Twenty-somethings are unemployed, living with their parents, and driving less.
 But Chevrolet's youth guru still sees a big market in generation stuck.
 The Chevrolet Tru 140S, a new concept car aimed at Millennials; Photo: Chevrolet The auto industry is facing a conundrum.

+The Millennial generation, those Internet-addled 80s and 90s babies, now make up 40 percent of the potential U.S. car-buying population.
+Unfortunately, they just don't seem that interested in buying cars.
+Just 27 percent of new vehicles are purchased by 21 to 34-year-olds, according to the industry analyst CNW Market Research, down from about 38 percent in 1985.
 ALEC Sends Out an SOS to Breitbart Bloggers.
 Shortly after issuing a press release announcing that it was disbanding its "Public Safety and Elections Task Force" after 30 years, the American Legislative Exchange Council (ALEC) held a training for the right-wing blogosphere.
 ALEC Director of External Relations Caitlyn Korb spoke yesterday at a Heritage Foundation "Bloggers Briefing," begging conservative bloggers for help while prepping "a very aggressive campaign to really spread the word about what we actually do.